StaysafeUK/PetNameChooserJS/README.md

 - The users goal is to recive a new name for a potental/paid for dog either male or female
 - The users goal is to be able to select precisely male or female and select a random dog name
-- The users goal is see newimages of dog(s) when selecting Male and Female
+- The users goal is see new images of dog(s) when selecting Male and Female
 - The users goal is to have new generated names for dogs clearly displayed

 ## 2. SITE OWNER GOALS